Spence School

 The Spence School is an American all-girls private school in New York City, founded in 1892 by Clara B. Spence.

-Overview

 Spence has about 740 students, with grades K-4 representing the Lower School, 5-8 representing the Middle School, and 9-12 representing the Upper School.
-Lower school average class sizes are 16-18 and middle and upper school average class sizes are 13-14.
+Lower school average class sizes are 16-18 and middle and upper school average class sizes are 13–14.
 The student: teacher ratio is 7:1 and students of color in all grades make up approximately 33 percent of the student body.

-For the 2017-18 academic year, tuition and fees total $49,980 for all grades.
+For the 2025–26 academic year, tuition and fees total $68,480 for all grades.
 Its sister schools are the all-girls Brearley School, the all-girls Chapin School and the all-boys Collegiate School, all in New York City.
 Forbes magazine ranked Spence ninth on its "America's Best Prep Schools" list in 2010.